 COR 101, COR 102 Narratives of the Self I, II (4 hours each)

-The first-year course sequence investigates narratives of the self.
-Among the topics that students will consider are a variety of fictional and philosophical constructions of the self, the relationships of memory to personal identity and the disjunction or harmony between public and private selves.
-The authors considered in the courses may include Homer, Socrates, St. Augustine, Montaigne, Shakespeare, Descartes, Cervantes, Lao Tsu, Nietzsche and Toni Morrison.
+The first-year course sequence investigates a variety of fictional and philosophical constructions of the self, the relationships of memory to personal identity, and the disjunction or harmony between public and private selves in texts spanning from the ancient to modern times.
+Cultivating appreciation of the texts’ historic and cultural context, students will hone in their writing skills with draft revisions and in-depth instruction of the writing process.
+The authors considered in the courses may include Plato, Sophocles, Shakespeare, Cervantes, Dostoevsky, and Morrison. in conversation with works of each instructor’s choosing

 COR 103 Music and Culture (4 hours)

 An understanding of music begins with grasping the creative process as a means of self-expression, as well as the artist’s relationship to the world.
 Using primary sources and live performances, this course examines the styles, trends and developments of Western and selected international music from early civilizations through the 20th century.
 The investigation begins to develop an understanding of how music and the cultural arts reflect and affect societal trends and values.
 Offered every fall and spring semester.

 Through the study of art this course will help students understand the basic chronology of Western culture, lay the groundwork for broad cultural literacy and look at how art reflects the human condition.
 The course explores content, formal elements and historical context of the art of Western and non-Western cultures from ancient to modern times.
 Four basic themes will prevail: Art and Religion, Art and Power, Art and Nature and Art and the Personal.

 Theatrical expression has been used to form and bind communities, to worship the gods and to explore and expose social norms.
 This course focuses on the ways in which theatre accomplishes these aims in a variety of ages, such as Greek, Renaissance and postmodern.